LinkedIn is a vastly underused tool by many remote job seekers. Just creating a profile on the business social network

 Finding content on LinkedIn is best through using hashtags.
 Use popular hashtags like #JobSearch, #JobOpenings, and #RemoteJob to find remote job opportunities.
 Or, if you are looking for advice, then #JobSearchTips and #ResumeTips would be hashtags to follow.

 As mentioned, when you post content, ensure that it includes two or three popular and widely searched hashtags.
 The result will be that more people will discover your content, assuming it is quality content!

 Find remote jobs

 Why do all of this?

 You have to stand out in a competitive job market and make more effort to land a remote job.
 Sharing your knowledge and engaging on a company’s LinkedIn feed will get you noticed, especially if you add value.

 For freelancers, when you have built a relationship with a business owner, your chances of getting hired will be increased.

 How do I know all of this works?
 It has worked for me.

-Since the start of 2020, 60% of my coaching clients have come from LinkedIn.
+Since the start of 2020, 60% of my coaching clients have come from my LinkedIn profile.
 Most contracting projects have come from within my network for the last five years.
 It works, but you must put in the effort to get results.